Skip to content

 \[ \begin{align} \vec{V}_{n+1} & \approx \vec{V}_n + \vec{A}_{\mathrm{mid}} \Delta{t} \\ \vec{R}_{n+1} & \approx \vec{R}_n + \vec{V}_{\mathrm{mid}} \Delta{t}. \end{align} \]

-Finally we look at a simpler alternative known as the Verlet algorithm, which is similar to the familiar equations of motion for constant acceleration.
-This uses the acceleration calculated at the end position to calculate the updated velocity which helps smooth out any changes in the acceleration.
-It is given by
+Finally we examine a simpler alternative known as the Verlet algorithm, which looks similar to the familiar equations of motion for constant acceleration, but uses the average of the accelerations at the start and end of the step to calculate the updated velocity.
+The Verlet scheme is

 \[ \begin{align} \vec{R}_{n+1} & \approx \vec{R}_n + \vec{V}_n \Delta{t} + \frac{1}{2}\vec{A}_n \Delta t^2,\\ \vec{V}_{n+1} & \approx \vec{V}_n + \frac{1}{2} \left( \vec{A}_{n+1} + \vec{A}_n \right) \Delta{t}. \end{align} \]